An inclusion-exclusion principle for tautological sheaves on Hilbert schemes of points: Good degeneration of Hilbert schemes of points revisited

 \section{Good degeneration of Hilbert schemes of points revisited}

 The good degeneration of Hilbert scheme of points, and more generally of the Quot schemes, are constructed in \cite{LW15}.
-In this section we give a brief account of the GIT construction of \cite{GHH19} of the good degenerations of Hilbert scheme of points, and for later use, we generalize the theory to algebraic spaces.
+In this section we give a brief account of the GIT construction of \cite{GHH19} of the good degenerations of Hilbert schemes of points.
+In this section, our main concern is the properness of the good degeneration.
+We interpret the properness as a kind of semistable reduction, which does not involve expanded degenerations.
+This enables us, for later use, to generalize the theory to algebraic spaces.